nikkhilchauhan/RealEstate-Django-Python/README.md

-# Real Estate Project Using Djanog
+# Real Estate Project Using Django

 ## You can search/add/remove/register/login